umaar/nodetime/README.md

 ## API

-`require('nodetime')` - returns a singleton instance of Nodetime object
+`require('nodetime')` - returns a singleton instance of Nodetime object.

 ### Methods:

 `profile(options)` - starts the profiler.
 Options are:

-* `headless` - if true, no data is sent to the server
+* `headless` - if true, no data is sent to the server.
+* `stdout` - if true, dumps samples using `console.log()`.
+Also sets `headless` to true.
+Explicitly set `headless` to false if you want both, the dump and sending to Nodetime server.
 * `dtrace` - activates firing of DTrace probes.
 Available only in OS X 64 bit and Solaris 32 bit.
+DTrace provider dependency should be installed manually with `npm install dtrace-provider`.
 Provider name is `nodetime` and probe names are `api-call-start` and `api-call-done`.
 Argumets are as follows: `id`, `scope` and `command`.
-More about DTrace support in the blog post [Trace API Calls in DTrace](http://nodetime.com/blog/trace-api-calls-in-dtrace)
+More about DTrace support in the blog post [Trace API Calls in DTrace](http://nodetime.com/blog/trace-api-calls-in-dtrace).
-* `stdout` - if true, dumps samples using `console.log()`.
-Also sets `headless` to true.
-Explicitly set `headless` to false if you want both, the dump and sending to Nodetime server
-* `debug` - used for debugging nodetime itself, so hopefully you won't need it
+* `debug` - used for debugging nodetime itself, so hopefully you won't need it.

 `pause()` - deactivaties the profiler.